Social season: Social season in the United Kingdom

+The London social season

 The London social season evolved in the 17th and 18th centuries, and in its traditional form it peaked in the 19th century.
 In this era the British elite was dominated by families of the nobility and landed gentry, who generally regarded their country house as their main home, but spent several months of the year in the capital to socialise and to engage in politics.
 The most exclusive events were held at the townhouses of leading members of the aristocracy.
 Exclusive public venues such as Almack's played a secondary role.
 The Season coincided with the sitting of parliament; it began some time after Christmas and ran until midsummer, roughly late June.
 Some sources say it began at Parliament's Easter session break.

 The social season played a role in the political life of the country: the members of the two Houses of Parliament were almost all participants in the season, as all Peers sitting in the House of Lords were by definition nobility, and many if not most Members of the House of Commons were gentry.
 But the Season also provided an opportunity for the children of marriageable age of the nobility and gentry to be launched into society.
 Debutantes were formally introduced into society by presentation to the monarch at royal court during the Court Drawing Rooms and Queen Charlotte's Ball until the practice was abolished by Queen Elizabeth II in 1958 – reportedly at Prince Philip, Duke of Edinburgh's insistence.
 Queen Charlotte's Ball ceased to function in 1976, but has been relaunched since, by former debutante Jennie Hallam-Peel, without the monarch's involvement, and with more limited uptake; debutantes instead curtsy to "Queen Charlotte's Birthday Cake".